rntcruz23/Writeups/Vulnhub/DeRPnStiNK/README.md

 ![ls_stinky](ls_stinky.png)

-20. I used `wireshark` to analyze the *pcap* file, and has mrderp was having issues loging in, and had to change his password, I filtered the packets in order to show only POST requests, and searched until I found mrderp loging in
+20. I used `wireshark` to analyze the *pcap* file, and as mrderp was having issues logging in, and had to change his password, I filtered the packets in order to show only POST requests, and searched until I found mrderp logging in

 ![pcap](pcap_post.png)